abcsFrederick/spacesavers2/docs/mimeo.md

 ### Outputs

 After completion of run, `spacesavers2_mimeo` creates `*.mimeo.files.gz` (list of files per user + one "allusers" file) and `.summary.txt` (overall stats at various depths) files in the provided output folder. if `-k` is provided (and ktImportText from [kronatools](https://github.com/marbl/Krona/wiki/KronaTools) is in PATH) then krona specific TSV and HTML pages are also generated.
+It also generates a `blamematrix.tsv` file with folders on rows and users on columns with duplicate bytes per-folder-per-user.
+This file can be used to create a "heatmap" to pinpoint folder with highest duplicates overall as well as on a per-user basis.

 Here are the details:

 #### Duplicates